 The HPV vaccine can prevent some kinds of cervical cancer and genital warts.
 It is safe and effective, whether or not you are sexually active.
-If you are a woman between 19 and 26.
+UHPP offers the vaccine to patients between ages 19 and 26.
 Please make an appointment!

 What is HPV?